eclipsesource/tabris/README.md

 ## Tabris via p2 Software Sites
 The following sites can be used to consume Tabris as an Eclipse Target Platform.
-* **release:** `http://download.eclipsesource.com/technology/tabris/downloads/releases` Contains a the latest releases.
+* **release:** `http://download.eclipsesource.com/technology/tabris/downloads/releases` Contains the latest releases.
 * **staging:** `http://download.eclipsesource.com/technology/tabris/downloads/staging` Can be used as a stable target.
 We will not purge any version.
 Contains picked nightly builds.
 * **nightly:** `http://download.eclipsesource.com/technology/tabris/downloads/nightly` Contains the last 10 nightly builds.
+Older builds will be purged.

 ## Demos
 Demos using the Tabris features are located in the [tabris-demos repository](https://github.com/eclipsesource/tabris-demos).